AaronNHorvitz/AutoTrader/README.md

-# STAT 656 Autotrader
+# Autotrader - In Development

-Welcome to the STAT 656 Autotrader by the Data Science Daytraders.
+Welcome to the AutoTrader.
 This project fetches stock tickers and historical data from Alpaca, storing them in a structured SQLite database.
 It leverages **ARIMAX forecasting**, and **Bayesian (MCMC) methods** for systematic stock selection, portfolio optimization, and automated daily trading.

 ---